abbas-taher/processing-duplicates--list-scala-functional-way/README.md

 Using the result of Problem\#10 we map each element in the list of tuples according to whether its "N" is equal or different from 1.

 ### Concluding Remarks
 You can see from the few code snippets presented in this article that solving multiple problems in a unified way is not very difficult.
 With the right approach and using abstraction, recursion, parametrized types, and functional programming you can write very concised and efficinet code in Scala.
+Please take your time to experiment with these samples as a first step to exploring the idiomatic approach to  programming.

-Please take your time to code and experiment with the examples as a first step to exploring the idiomatic approach to solving programming problems.
-As a bonus exercise you can also modify the "processDup" program above to work with other types of data such as strings for example.
-By parametrizing on the processed list List[L] you create an even more generalized recursive function.
+Last, as a bonus exercise you can modify the "processDup" program above to work with other types of data such as strings for example.
+By parametrizing on the processed list "List[L]" you can create a more generalized recursive function that can be used without changing any of the given external functions.